hmrc/sbt-bobby/README.md

 First add the required imports:
 ```
 import java.net.URL
-import SbtBobbyPlugin.BobbyKeys.deprecatedDependenciesUrl
+import SbtBobbyPlugin.BobbyKeys.bobbyRulesURL
 ```
 Then point to the rule file:
 ```
-deprecatedDependenciesUrl := Some(new URL("path to your bobby rules file")),
+bobbyRulesURL := Some(new URL("path to your bobby rules file")),
 ```

 ### Changing the file output location